django-ftl/fluent-compiler/docs/functions.rst

     argument that hasn't been passed in, objects of this type are passed in.

 Custom functions should not raise exceptions, but return ``FluentNone`` instances to indicate an error or missing data.
-Otherwise they should return unicode strings, or instances of a ``FluentType`` subclass as above.
+Otherwise they should return strings, or instances of a ``FluentType`` subclass as above.
 Returned numbers and datetimes should be converted to ``FluentNumber`` or ``FluentDateType`` subclasses using ``fluent.types.fluent_number`` and ``fluent.types.fluent_date``